 Paul: Oh, yeah, definitely.
 I think in terms of language revitalisation, a lot of languages don’t have that full surviving word list.
 There is some sort of documentation and archives of words, but they might not exist in full, like the full 10,000 words that existed pre-colonisation, pre-invasion.

-And so, I think the hopes with these languages is that you can use this and be creative in that sort of way that these fellas that speak Gurindji Kriol are creative.
+And so, I think the hope with these languages is that you can use this and be creative in that sort of way that these fellas that speak Gurindji Kriol are creative.
 And I do know people who learn new words and mix it in with their English and then there’s nothing wrong with that.
 That’s great.
 Use as much language as you [15:00] can.

 Lowana: Every time I hear lingo spoken, I feel a connection to the ancestors and to the spirits.
 So, as much as we can use language, it’s great.
 And new languages are being born.
 And languages are alive and evolving constantly.
 It’s a known and it happens all around the world.
 So, this sort of stuff is inevitable where people are creative with language and languages change.